paris-swc/advanced-numpy-lesson/03-indexing.md

 5
 ```

 Slicing allows to extract sub-arrays of multiple elements from the array.
-It's defined by three integers separated by a colon, e.g. start:end:increment.
+It's defined by three integers separated by a colon, i.e. `start:end:increment`.
 Any of the values can be skipped in which case they are replaced by defaults (0 for start, -1 for end and 1 for increment):

 ```
 >>> c = np.arange(9)